theomotola/Agile-Development-with-Azure/README.md

 - Copy the generated key and go to GitHub.
 Click the settings and paste the key.

 ![GitHub Setting](./images/GitHubSetting.png)

-### 2. Create Project Scaffolding

-The environment is set up, we can create the scaffolding for our project and test our code.

 **Create the Makefile**